marilyn booth, landaff

 margaret gale, bethlehem, vice president

 Margaret is a long-time resident of New Hampshire’s North Country, whose interest in organic farming is evident in her large garden.
-Currently employed by The Littleton Public Library, Margaret shares her love of good books with the busy stream of patrons who visit daily.
+Recently retired from her tenure at The Littleton Public Library, Margaret is a wonderful resource for good books relating to all topics - but especially food forests and wildlife.

 rosalind page, lisbon, president